 “Gloria’s curiosity and passion for percussion as a creative vehicle is remarkable and rare.
 Her contribution as a clinician, and performer, within a recent World Percussion Group international University tour was invaluable.
 I learnt a lot through attending her educational clinics and sought to share her expertise with my own University students, inviting her to present at the 2018 PAS UK Chapter Day of Percussion at Leeds College of Music.”

 I currently teach music and accompany dance lessons for Studio D, an arts school for all abilities, and coach percussion at Maranatha Christian Schools.
 I used to teach percussion for Sistema Ravinia, an El Sistema-based orchestral program providing free resources to Chicago and surrounding areas’ underprivileged students.
 I taught at the Royal Birmingham Junior Conservatoire and for Birmingham-based Services for Education while residing in the UK.

 Guided Improvisation – Improvising in every practice room

-A clinic/workshop first presented at the Royal Northern College of Music in Manchester and Royal Norwegian Academy of Music in Oslo, adaptable to audiences of any age/experience.
-For percussionists, this introduces a way to incorporate improvised playing in traditionally classical settings.
-The benefits of improvisation are beyond numerous and nearly always encouraged by the best teachers: the percussion community is fortunate enough to have a wide range of solo repertoire suitable for study and performance that helps students and performers alike move off of the page and create their own music, without straying so far from the comfort zone of the performer’s experience.
+Daniel Berg first introduced me to the bridge between notated music and improvisation, inspiring me to research this category and share it.
+The benefits of improvisation are prolific, and it is a practice encouraged by the best teachers in all specializations: the percussion community is fortunate enough to have a wide range of solo repertoire suitable for study and performance that helps students and performers alike move off of the page and create their own music, without straying so far from the comfort zone of the performer’s experience.
 This clinic discusses a variety of practical options for including more improvisation in daily practice which can be catered to every individual, as well as introducing access and knowledge to repertoire that can emphasize both prepared and improvised music.